Accounting (Bachelor of Science in Business Administration)

-The average starting salary for a 2014-15 Creighton graduate in accounting was $50,000.
+The average starting salary for 2017 Creighton graduates in accounting was $50,000.
 Many nationally recognized firms recruit students from Creighton’s accounting program and place them in locations around the world.
 While the majority of services offered by accounting in public practice consists of auditing services, the recent growth fields of this practice area include tax and business consulting, business valuations, litigation support, forensic accounting, fraud examination and other services.

 - The functions of accounting and the underlying concepts of accounting theory

 - How to apply accounting knowledge to business problems

 - The sub-fields of accounting, such as tax, accounting systems, etc.

 - Beta Alpha Psi: Accounting

 Beta Alpha Psi recognizes academic excellence and complements members’ formal education by providing interaction among students, faculty and professionals and fosters lifelong growth, service and ethical conduct.

 Alpha Kappa Psi is the oldest and largest business fraternity.
 Become a part of a group that develops well-trained, ethical, skilled, resourceful, experienced business leaders.

 The Creighton University Heider Business Senate is a liaison between the student body and the administration of the Heider College of Business.
 The Senate promotes the mission and values of the Heider College of Business through various projects.

 This society encourages and rewards scholarship and accomplishment among students of commerce and business administration.
 Beta Gamma Sigma promotes the advancement of education in the art and science of business and fosters integrity in the conduct of business activities.